Clipping Is Saturation — So Why Use a Clipper and Not Just a Saturator?

 That last point is the whole ballgame: when two plugins produce the same THD but one produces 40 dB less aliasing, that difference is entirely the quality of the anti-aliasing.
 Nothing else.

 For the comparison I'm using two rivals — I'll call them Competitor 1 and Competitor 2.
 Both are well-known, well-respected clippers you'll recognise instantly.
-The point here isn't to dunk on anyone; it's to show what the measurement reveals, on tools people actually trust.
+The point isn't to dunk on anyone; it's to show what the measurement reveals, on tools people already trust.

-Round 1: 1 kHz — same harmonics, different garbage between them
+Fact 1 — 1 kHz: same harmonics, different garbage between them

-At 1 kHz the harmonics fall inside the audible band, so you can see both the intended distortion and the aliasing in one picture.
+At 1 kHz the harmonics fall inside the audible band, so you can see both the intended saturation and the aliasing in one picture.
 THE_CLIPPER is drawn upward; the rival is mirrored downward.
-Look at how perfectly the harmonic spikes line up — that's identical sound.
+The harmonic spikes line up perfectly — identical clip, identical sound.
 Now look at the floor between the spikes.

 THE_CLIPPER's floor is flat and silent.
-The rival's is packed with aliasing.
+The rival's is packed with aliasing — character it's adding to your track that you never dialed in.

 | Plugin | THD (the sound) | Worst alias (the flaw) | THE_CLIPPER advantage |